ltelab/disdrodb/docs/source/index.rst

 The DISDRODB Working Group is a open community of scientists and engineers interested in advancing the DISDRODB initiative.

-We are currently planning the development of the DISDRODB L1 product, featuring quality-checked disdrometer data, along with a suite of scientific-research-oriented DISDRODB L2 products.
+We are currently finalizing the development of the DISDRODB L1 product, featuring quality-checked disdrometer data, along with a suite of scientific-research-oriented DISDRODB L2 products.

 Your ideas, algorithms, data, and expertise could significantly shape the future of DISDRODB products,